idealo/image-super-resolution/README.md

 ```

 ## Additional Information
+### RDN Pre-trained weights
+The weights of the RDN network trained on the [DIV2K dataset](https://data.vision.ee.ethz.ch/cvl/DIV2K) are available in ```weights/sample_weights/rdn-C6-D20-G64-G064-x2_PSNR_epoch086.hdf5```. <br>
+The model was trained using ```C=6, D=20, G=64, G0=64``` as parameters (see architecture for details) for 86 epochs of 1000 batches of 8 32x32 augmented patches taken from LR images.

+The artefact can cancelling weights obtained with a combination of different training sessions using different datasets and perceptual loss with VGG19 and GAN can be found at `weights/sample_weights/rdn-C6-D20-G64-G064-x2_ArtefactCancelling_epoch219.hdf5`
+We recommend using these weights only when cancelling compression artefacts is a desirable effect.

 ### RDN Network architecture
 The main parameters of the architecture structure are:
 - D - number of Residual Dense Blocks (RDB)